CarloBarone1897/neovici_test/neovici_test/FE_Test-Solved.md

 - fetch queries are made using the native fetch api: https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API - check.
 - you have to use the haunted hooks library: https://github.com/matthewp/haunted - not check; I never used it before, and I preferred carrying out the project with what I already knew.
-I did indeed try to look at it, but I need a bit more studying before to carry out an actual project with it.
+I'm currently going through Haunted documentation, if needed I can work a bit more on it and try to implement it.
 - the only UI libraries allowed are haunted and lit-html - same as above.
 - the app can be started locally by running these commands:
-  `git clone <repo url>`, `npm install`, `npm start` - np with that. it's the same in React.
+  `git clone <repo url>`, `npm install`, `npm start` - check

 ### Features self-assesment